Bangladesh Rifles revolt: Re-investigation and subsequent report

-On 15 December 2024, the Ministry of Home Affairs informed the High Court that it would not form a commission to re-investigate the BDR massacre, which led to public outrage.
-On 17 December, Mahin Sarker, the coordinator of the Anti-discrimination student movement, along with Hasnat Abdullah and Sarjis Alam, announced that they would launch a protest movement if the commission were not formed.

-Finally, on 23 December, the Ministry of Home Affairs formed a 7-member commission to re-investigate the case.
+On 15 December 2024, the Ministry of Home Affairs informed the High Court that it would not form a commission to re-investigate the massacre, prompting public criticism.
+Two days later, leaders of the Students Against Discrimination announced plans for protests if a commission was not created.
+On 23 December, the ministry established a seven-member commission to conduct a fresh inquiry.